Toure-exe/JVM-based-compiler/README.md

 ![CFG](https://user-images.githubusercontent.com/40024835/174915959-c2fb8ead-456f-4c2f-a5c4-b92c9dd64df6.png)

 ## Instructions
-The compiler take the input program from the "program.lft" file, after the compilation process, if no errors are reported, an Output.class file that will run on the JVM.
+The compiler take the input program from the "program.lft" file.
+After the compilation process, if no errors are reported, an Output.class will be generated.
 After your program is wrote, follow these steps:
 1) javac Translator.java (compile the "Translator.java file)
 2) java -jar jasmin.jar Output.j (generte the Output.class file by using the Jasmin library)